 INTRODUCTION

 October 28, 2016, marked the fifth anniversary of the launch of the National Polar-orbiting Operational Environmental Satellite System Preparatory Project (NPP) satellite.
 It was launched into a sun-synchronous, near-polar orbit with an ascending daytime equator crossing time of 1:30 p.m., and a 16-day repeat cycle.
-Soon after launch to the satellite was renamed Suomi-NPP (hereafter S-NPP), in honor of Werner Suomi, whereas NPP now stands for “National Polar-orbiting Partnership.”
+Soon after launch, the satellite was renamed Suomi-NPP (hereafter S-NPP), in honor of Werner Suomi, whereas NPP now stands for “National Polar-orbiting Partnership.”
 The equator crossing time is the same as that of the A-Train satellites ((L’Ecuyer and Jiang, 2010)), which have a descending daytime equator crossing.
 Moreover S-NPP’s orbit is higher (824 km) than those of the A-Train satellites (705 km).
 Thus, S-NPP’s orbital period is somewhat longer than for the A-Train.

 S-NPP carries five main instruments of which the Visible Infrared Imaging Radiometer Suite (VIIRS; (Murphy et al., 2006)) is discussed here.
-The VIIRS is the successor to MODIS ((Esaias et al., 1998); (Kilpatrick et al., 2015)) and like MODIS it is a multispectral imaging radiometer taking measurements in discrete spectral bands in the visible and infrared for research and applications related to the land, atmosphere, cryosphere and ocean.
+The VIIRS is the successor to MODIS ((Esaias et al., 1998); (Kilpatrick et al., 2015)) and, like MODIS, it is a multispectral imaging radiometer taking measurements in discrete spectral bands in the visible and infrared for research and applications related to the land, atmosphere, cryosphere and ocean.
 VIIRS has nine spectral bands in the visible and near infrared plus a panchromatic Day/Night Band; eight bands in the mid-wave infrared, and four in the long-wave infrared.
-Four of these bands, two in the mid-wave and two in the thermal infrared, are suitable for the retrieval of Sea-Surface Temperature (SST).
+Four of these bands, two in the mid-wave and two in the thermal infrared, are suitable for the retrieval of sea-surface temperature (SST).

-SST is a critically important parameter in the climate system, and has been declared by the Committee on Earth Observation Satellites (CEOS) and the World Climate Research Program (WCRP) to be an Essential Climate Variable (ECV).
-SST has an advantage over most other ECVs in that temperature is one of seven SI base quantities, and, as such, can be traced directly to reference standards.
-This traceability has great benefit in generating Climate Data Records (CDRs), which were formally defined in a report of the National Academy of Sciences ((NRC, 2004)) as “a data set designed to enable study and assessment of long-term climate change, with ‘long-term’ meaning year-to-year and decade-to-decade change.
+SST is a critically important parameter in the climate system, and has been declared an Essential Climate Variable (ECV) by the Committee on Earth Observation Satellites (CEOS) and the World Climate Research Program (WCRP) .
+SST has an advantage over most other ECVs in that temperature is one of seven SI base quantities and, as such, can be traced directly to reference standards.
+This traceability has great benefit in generating Climate Data Records (CDRs), which were formally defined in a report of the U.S. National Academy of Sciences ((NRC, 2004)) as “a data set designed to enable study and assessment of long-term climate change, with ‘long-term’ meaning year-to-year and decade-to-decade change.
 Climate research often involves the detection of small changes against a background of intense, short-term variations….
 The production of CDRs requires repeated analysis and refinement of long-term data sets, usually from multiple data sources.”
 The report emphasized the need for “data stability,” reasoning that “because natural signals are often small, it is difficult to ascribe particular events or processes to climate change... [so that] long-term, high-quality measurements are needed to discern subtle shifts in Earth’s climate.
 Such measurements require an observing strategy emphasizing a strong commitment to maintaining data quality and minimizing gaps in coverage.”
-Because of the global coverage provided by polar-orbiting earth-observation satellites, satellite-derived SSTs are seen as the basis of CDRs.
+Because of the global coverage provided by polar-orbiting earth observation satellites, satellite-derived SSTs are seen as the basis of CDRs.
 As such, satellite-derived SSTs must have a convincing determination of the uncertainty characteristics of a long time series of measurements ((Working Group 1 of the Joint Committee for Guides in Metrology, 2008)).